tjyderrien/spp-extended-theory/README.md

 # Structure of the code

-The code is now made of 2 branches.
+The code is now made of 3 branches.
-* Branch master: contains the public code for the community.
+* Branch release: contains the seemingly stable public code for the community.
+* Branch master:  contains a more advanced version of code for the community.
-* Branch develop: contains the private code, with unreleased features.
+* Branch develop: contains the latest code, with non-tested features and possible bugs.

 # Main developers